 “…many studies have shown that unrestricted diets do not worsen the course or symptoms of mild diarrhea.
 For moderate to severe diarrhea, avoid fatty foods and foods high in simple sugars (including sweetened teas, juices, and soft drinks).
 Appropriate foods include lean meats, yogurts, fruits, and vegetables, as well as complex carbohydrates like rice, wheat, potatoes, bread, and cereals.”

 “I read the article and want to add that the “BRAT” diet is intended to slow or stop diarrhea.
-It’s basically a diet of high-fiber (read: constipating) foods.
+It's basically a diet of low-fiber (read: constipating) foods.
 The purpose of diarrhea – when caused by a virus or bacteria – is to help rid the body of that virus or bacteria.
 This is why the diet can drag out the illness.
 It simply gives those microorganisms more time in the digestive tract to hang out and multiply.”

 More Cold and Flu Remedies